-- An increased range and scope of authoritative, integrated geospatial information available as insights for decision-making and policy-setting to address economic, social and environmental challenges. - A critical mass of centrally coordinated data discoverable to support national development and innovation leading to economic growth and improved quality of life for citizens.

-- Cost reduction through productivity improvements achieved via well-defined supply chains that eliminate duplication and make standardized data accessible to end users for integration and reuse. - Ability to monitor and measure progress towards achieving broad socio-economic benefits, including the sustainable development goals, through access to quality geospatial information.
+- An increased range and scope of authoritative, integrated geospatial data available for decision-making and policy-setting to address economic, social and environmental challenges. - A critical mass of centrally coordinated data discovery to support national development and innovation leading to economic growth and improved quality of life for citizens. - Cost reduction through productivity improvements achieved via welldefined supply chains that eliminate duplication and make standardized data accessible to end users for integration and reuse. - Ability to monitor and measure progress towards achieving broad socioeconomic benefits, including the sustainable development goals, through access to quality geospatial information.